Welcome To Service Dog Laws Utah

-So, fully grown adult service-dogs-to-be are indeed recognized in the service dog laws Utah as being “in training” to provide disability-specific help and/or assistance only after they have completed an earlier period of socialization.
+So, fully grown adult service dogs to be are indeed recognized in the service dog laws in Utah as being “in training” to provide disability-specific help and/or assistance only after they have completed an earlier period of socialization.

-This tends to include obedience training, being house broken (knowing how to “go to the bathroom” appropriately, getting used to public places and every day, normal activities as pets).
+This tends to include obedience training, being housebroken (knowing how to “go to the bathroom” appropriately, getting used to public places and every day, and normal activities as pets).